r12f/rnp/README.md

-    -p, --parallel <parallel-ping-count>          Count of pings running in parallel. [default: 1] -n, --count <ping-count>                      Ping count. [default: 4] -i, --interval <ping-interval-in-ms>          Sleep between each ping in milliseconds. [default: 1000] -s, --src-ip <source-ip>                      Source IP address. [default: 0.0.0.0] --src-port <source-port-list>...
+    -p, --parallel <parallel-ping-count>          Count of pings running in parallel. [default: 1] -n, --count <ping-count>                      Ping count. [default: 4] -i, --interval <ping-interval-in-ms>          Sleep between each ping in milliseconds. [default: 1000] -m, --mode <protocol>                         Specify protocol to use. [default: TCP] --server-name <server-name>               Specify the server name in the pings, such as QUIC.
+    -s, --src-ip <source-ip>                      Source IP address. [default: 0.0.0.0] --src-port <source-port-list>...
 Source port list to use in ping.
-        --src-port-max <source-port-max>          Last source port to use in ping.
-        --src-port-min <source-port-min>          First source port to use in ping.
-        --log-text <text-log-path>                Log ping results to a text file.
+        --src-port-range <source-port-range>      Source port range to use in ping.
+Format = start-end, e.g. 10000-11000 --log-text <text-log-path>                Log ping results to a text file.
         --ttl <time-to-live>                      Time to live.
-    -w, --timeout <wait-timeout-in-ms>            Wait time for each ping in milliseconds. [default: 2000] --warmup <warmup-count>                   Warm up ping count. [default: 1]
+    -w, --timeout <wait-timeout-in-ms>            Wait time for each ping in milliseconds. [default: 2000] --warmup <warmup-count>                   Warm up ping count. [default: 0]

 ARGS:
     <target>